mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 a byte string.

-This function takes the first n-1 coefficients (each a value between 0 and q-1), expresses each as a log_2(q) bit bit string as a little endian integer.
+This function takes the first n-1 coefficients (each a value between 0 and q-1), expresses each as a log_2(q) bit bitstring as a little endian integer.
 Then, it concatinates those n-1 bit strings into a long bit string; the result is that bit string being parsed into bytes (with any trailing bits in the last byte being set to 0).